HELENA: Lewis and Clark Co. District Judge Kathy Seeley ordered the convictions in a decades-old murder case vacated Friday and ordered a new trial.

 In the order filed Friday in Lewis and Clark Co.
 District Court, Seeley wrote that DNA evidence provided no links to Jenkins and Lawrence but did provide a match to “a man known to have committed similar violent kidnappings, robberies and, in Deer Lodge, Homicides.”

 She also writes that a reported admission to the crime by convicted murderer David Nelson to a family member are more consistent with the physical evidence.

-Seeley also ordered on Friday that a status and bail hearing for Lawrence and Jenkins be scheduled as soon as possible.
+Seeley determined that new evidence could reasonably lead to a new outcome at trial.
+A status conference and bail hearing are to be scheduled as soon as possible.

 “We are very pleased with the Court’s Order overturning the convictions against Fred Lawrence and Paul Jenkins,” said Larry Mansch, Legal Director for the Montana Innocence Project.